Skip to main content

 All of Melissa’s photographs are taken in the wild (unless otherwise captioned), without any baiting, playback, or lures of any kind (excepting her backyard bird feeder).
 She doesn’t’ believe that wild animals should ever have to perform for a photo.
 She tries her best to disrupt her subjects as little as possible, and places the welfare of the animal first.

 In 2023, Melissa received the “Jay N. Ding Darling Memorial Award for Wildlife Stewardship Through Art,” from The Wildlife Society.
 Cited were her conservation photography and advocacy on ethical techniques in wildlife photography.
-In 2017, she received Audubon Connecticut’s Katie O’Brien Lifetime Achievement Award, for demonstrating exceptional leadership and commitment to the conservation of birds, other wildlife, and their habitats.
-In 2017, Melissa also received NANPA’s Vision Award, in recognition of early career excellence, vision and inspiration to others in nature photography, conservation, and education.
+In 2017, she received Audubon Connecticut’s “Katie O’Brien Lifetime Achievement Award,” for demonstrating exceptional leadership and commitment to the conservation of birds, other wildlife, and their habitats.
+That year she also received NANPA’s Vision Award, in recognition of early career excellence, vision and inspiration to others in nature photography, conservation, and education.

 Connect with Melissa online